ChrisR08/React-Hangman-Game/README.md

 To install and run the game locally, follow these steps:

 1. Clone the repository to your local machine using `git clone https://github.com/ChrisR08/hangman.git`
-2. Navigate to the project directory using `cd react-hangman-game`
+2. Navigate to the project directory using `cd hangman`
 3. Install the required dependencies using `npm install`

 ## Usage